Countries have sharp drop in Covid cases weeks after the omicron peak; experts analyze scenario for Brazil | coronavirus

 South Africa and the United Kingdom are among the countries that have faced the explosion of omicron cases and are already recording a consistent drop in the number of Covid-19 infections.
 The two countries announced that they had surpassed the peak of officially registered cases and, this Wednesday (19), the United Kingdom announced that it will lift restrictions.

-(See charts for South Africa, UK, Australia, Canada and France below in this report)
+(See below, in this report, the graphs of South Africa, United Kingdom, Australia, Canada and France)

 In the view of authorities and experts, the downward curve may indicate that the peak of contamination may have been surpassed in these and other nations three weeks after the onset of the omicron tsunami.